 As with a regular bike, it is best to buy an e-bike from a local reputable bike dealer, not online.

-In California as of January 1st, 2025 per SB-1271, an e-bike:
+In California as updated in 2024 by SB-1271, an e-bike:

 Must have operational pedals.